Spanish Tax system

-The most important taxes that are relevant to foreigners in Spain are listed here.
+The most important taxes that are relevant to foreign nationals in Spain are listed here.

 Taxes relating to Spanish residents

 - Income Tax: Payable on worldwide income of residents.

 - Wealth Tax: Payable on capital assets, including property.

 - Inheritance and Gift Tax: Payable on worldwide assets.